 dengue vaccine, developed after extensive research, now faces hurdles, with

 reports emerging of possible severe dengue infection occurring in some

-vaccinated individuals who were previously not exposed to dengue
+vaccinated individuals who were previously not exposed to dengue.
+The issue

 has been highlighted in an editorial published in The Lancet Infectious Diseases.